mamadmti/Simple-Phonebook/README.md

 # Simple-Phonebook
-# go to /Phonebooks when you run to get the proper page
+# go to /Phonebooks whenever you run, to get the proper page
 #
 # before run please install sql server
 # this app uses EF